Daniel Dercksen

 The Beauty Of Incomplete team after the opening in Cape Town: Actors Rowan Studti, Andre Lombard, Daniel Dercksen, actor Wojek Lipinski and Lighting designer Pablo Pinedo.

-Daniel’s meeting with legendary filmmaker Jans Rautenbach was written in the stars, and he intuitively followed the stars to the Karoo and relocated to Prince Albert in 2015, where he presented a masterclass for screenwriters and filmmakers at the Indie Karoo Film Festival, headed by filmmaker Johnny Breedt.
+Daniel’s meeting with legendary filmmaker Jans Rautenbach was destined, leading him to follow his intuition to the Karoo.
+In 2015, he relocated to Prince Albert, where he presented a masterclass for screenwriters and filmmakers at the Indie Karoo Film Festival, headed by filmmaker Johnny Breedt.

-Daniel Dercksen and Jans Rautenbach held a Masterclass For Screenwriters at the Artscape Theatre Centre, in 2014.
+In 2014, Daniel Dercksen and Jans Rautenbach also held a Masterclass for Screenwriters at the Artscape Theatre Centre.

 This image has an empty alt attribute; its file name is Daniel-chats-to-Jans1.jpg